 If you have stories about how opioid addiction has affected you, we would love to listen to your story.
 We understand that these issues are sensitive, but the goal is to utilize qualitative evidence that can be shared with state officials and professionals to address a growing epidemic in the SCI community.
 If you are a caregiver or loved one of someone going through opioid use disorder or addiction, we would be grateful to learn more about your unique perspective.
 These stories are evidence that can be used to highlight gaps and inefficiencies in the system.
 All responses will remain completely confidential.

-We are currently working to develop an OUD Resource ToolKit among other resources for the community.
 Your input is very important and valuable to us.
 We thank you in advance.

 All responses will remain completely confidential.